fernandohkuku/api-nest/README.md

 - Informationa about connection database https://docs.nestjs.com/techniques/database

-- You have replace the information ormconfig.json using the information of your database
+- You have to replace the information ormconfig.json using the information of your database

 ```
 {